-If you want to enjoy a paralegal career in the exciting and fast-paced legal services field, you’ll first need to first learn how to become a paralegal in Mississippi, which includes earning the education and credentials that will make you a valuable member of the legal team.
+If you want to enjoy a paralegal career in the exciting and fast-paced legal services field, you’ll first need to learn how to become a paralegal in Mississippi, which includes earning the education and credentials that will make you a valuable member of the legal team.
+This guide covers everything you need to know about Mississippi paralegal requirements, educational pathways, salary expectations, and career resources.

-In Mississippi, paralegals and those who employ them must follow Rule 5.3, which defines the role of the legal “paraprofessional.”
+In Mississippi, paralegals and those who employ them must follow Rule 5.3 of the Mississippi Rules of Professional Conduct, which defines the role of the legal “paraprofessional.”
 Under this rule, paralegals must work under the supervision of an attorney who accepts responsibility for their professional conduct.
 Paralegals must also receive guidance in ethics and confidentiality from their supervising attorneys.

-Aspiring paralegals are choosing education over on-the-job training in greater numbers.
-Earning a certificate or a degree can help distinguish entry-level job candidates from their peers as well as prepare paralegals to take one of the national certification exams.
-There are several educational pathways available to paralegals, including certificates, associate degrees, bachelor’s degrees and master’s degrees.
+Earning a certificate or a degree can help distinguish entry-level job candidates from their peers and prepare paralegals to take one of the national certification exams.
+There are several educational pathways available to paralegals in Mississippi, including certificates, associate degrees, and bachelor’s degrees.
 Educational institutions offering such programs may be approved by the American Bar Association (ABA) and may be accredited.
-These can be important considerations for meeting national certification requirements and to future employers.
+Explore our complete directory of ABA-approved paralegal programs nationwide.
+These approvals can be important considerations for meeting national certification requirements and for future employers.

 Certificate programs offer a certificate of completion to their graduates, who become certificated paralegals.
-Certificate programs offer focused instruction in paralegal studies and generally do not have many general education requirements.
+Certificate programs offer focused instruction in paralegal studies and generally don’t have many general education requirements.
 Certificate programs differ in their entry requirements.
-Some programs do not require any previous higher education.
+Some programs don’t require any previous higher education.
 Others are offered only to those who already have a degree in a different field and wish to add coursework in paralegal studies to their skill set.

 National Certification